Do Women Get Paid Less than Men and Why?

-It’s really difficult to establish how big the pay gap really is because we often compare apples with oranges.
-We need to consider for example that in many countries, many women work in part-time jobs as they also need to take care of kids.
+It’s tough to establish how big the pay gap is because we often compare apples with oranges.
+For example, we need to consider that in many countries, many women work part-time jobs as they also need to take care of kids.

-There are not so many chances for promotions and career development in part-time jobs and that is one part of the problem because pay raises usually go hand in hand with promotions.
-So the overall career development for women in part-time jobs will be slower than for men in full-time jobs.
+There are few chances for promotions and career development in part-time jobs, which is one part of the problem because pay raises usually go hand in hand with promotions.
+So the overall career development for women in part-time positions will be slower than for men in full-time employment.

 I experienced this several times as a team manager.
-I wanted to promote a woman working part-time, give her more responsibility and exposure, but she didn’t want to out of fear that she would have to do longer hours, lose the flexibility to take care of her kids when they need it and generally be more stressed.
+I wanted to promote a woman working part-time, give her more responsibility and exposure.
+Still, she didn’t want to out of fear that she would have to do longer hours, lose the flexibility to take care of her kids when they need it and generally be more stressed.

 Furthermore, we also need to consider that women and men often choose different careers.
-There are male-dominated, well-paying industries which can be considered as unsuitable careers for women.
-Jobs in IT, for example, pay really well, yet there are quite a few female software developers, IT project managers, system administrators, etc. Then there are typically female-dominated industries that don’t pay as well.
+There are male-dominated, well-paying industries that can be regarded as unsuitable careers for women.
+Jobs in IT, for example, pay well, yet there are quite a few female software developers, IT project managers, system administrators, etc. Then there are typically female-dominated industries that don’t pay as well.

 Lower Starting Salaries

-My personal experience with my team members, clients, and friends is mainly covering office-related jobs, e.g. in Customer Service, Sales, Project Management, Communications/PR and similar positions, where men and women are usually equally represented.
-I haven’t really had clients in typically male or typically female-dominated industries, so I wouldn’t be able to say if there is a difference there.
+My personal experience with my team members, clients, and friends mainly covers office-related jobs, e.g. in Customer Service, Sales, Project Management, Communications/PR and similar positions, where men and women are usually equally represented.
+I haven’t had clients in typically male or female-dominated industries, so I wouldn’t be able to say if there is a difference.

-I know from my personal experience as a team manager and as a coach for job applications that salary negotiations are a difficult topic for most women.
+From my personal experience as a team manager and as a coach for job applications, I know that salary negotiation are a complex topic for most women.
 I understand that.
 Salary negotiations are uncomfortable.
-You don’t want to create conflict, especially when starting out in a new job – and salary negotiations can feel just like that.
+You don’t want to create conflict, especially when starting in a new job – and salary negotiations can feel just like that.

-You might also be at a loss how to argue your case, so it’s easier to settle with what they recommend.
-Or you might not feel confident enough that you really are worth more, you might feel like an imposter and therefore just go with whatever you are offered.
+You might also be at a loss on how to argue your case, so it’s easier to settle with what they recommend.
+Or you might not feel confident enough that you are worth more.
+You might feel like an imposter and therefore go with whatever you are offered.

-Here’s the good news: I have a whole lot of advice on how you can improve your salary negotiations and I’ll do this in a miniseries over the next few days.
-So stay tuned for the next posts, covering topics like how to determine your worth, how to prepare your salary negotiations, how to better negotiate and how to build your case for a pay raise.
+Here’s the good news: I have a lot of advice on how you can improve your salary negotiations, and I’ll do this in a miniseries over the next few days.
+So stay tuned for the following posts, covering topics like how to determine your worth, how to prepare your salary negotiations, how to negotiate better and how to build your case for a pay raise.